Techno-pessimistic and techno-optimistic visions of surveillance and resistance in Europe

 Panos Kompatsiaris is an associate professor on cultural and media theory at HSE University and research fellow in media sociology at IULM.
 His forthcoming book is titled Curation in the Age of Platform Capitalism The Value of Selection, Narration, and Expertise in New Media Cultures (2024).

-Jim Ingebretsen Carlson, Universitat Oberta de Catalunya (UOC).
-Department of Information and Communication Sciences
+Jim Ingebretsen Carlson, Universitat Oberta de Catalunya, Spain

 Jim Ingebretsen Carlson works as a research fellow at the department of Communication Studies at Universitat Oberta de Catalunya (Department of Information and Communication Sciences).
 His research is focused on the areas of behavioural economics, behavioural medicine, and data science.